ObamaCare Subsidies

 ObamaCare Subsidies – Premium and Out-of-Pocket Cost Assistance on Marketplace Plans Explained

-ObamaCare subsidies save you money on your premium and out-of-pocket expenses based on income.
-Subsidies are only available on plans sold on the Marketplace.
+ObamaCare subsidies help reduce the cost of your premiums and out-of-pocket expenses based on your income.
+These subsidies are only available on plans sold through the Health Insurance Marketplace.

-Let’s take a look at what subsidies are, how they work, and how you can apply for free or low-cost health insurance today.
+Let’s break down what subsidies are, how they function, and how you can apply for free or low-cost health insurance.

-The assistance types available under the Affordable Care Act (ObamaCare) include:
+The types of assistance available under the Affordable Care Act (ObamaCare) include:

-Lastly, before we get into more detail, the chart below offers a quick overview of ObamaCare’s cost assistance options by “MAGI” (modified AGI) income for 2023.
+Before we dive into further details, the chart below provides a quick overview of ObamaCare’s cost assistance options based on your “MAGI” (modified adjusted gross income) for 2023.

 Types of Cost Assistance For 2023 Individual Annual Income Family of Four Annual Income